adithyasai/100daysofcodingchallenge/Week1/Day2/Day2Challenge.md

 **Share Your Progress (Continued):**
 Celebrate your Day 2 achievement on social media!
 Post on Instagram or LinkedIn, tagging me with the following content:

 "I've completed Day 2 of the 100 Days Coding Challenge!
-Created a GitHub repository named HelloGitHub and uploaded a file.
+Created a GitHub repository named 100daysofcodingchallenge_<your_name> and uploaded a file.
 My GitHub username is <add your yourname here>. #Day2of100dayscodingchallenge #100dayscodingchallenge #codewithaadi"

 **Great job on completing Day 2!
 You're on your way to becoming a GitHub master.
 Happy coding!** 🚀💻